hcholab/decor/docs/readme.md

 ## License

-`rsr_property_generation` was created by Ferhat Erata, Timos Antonopoulos.
+`bitween` was created by Ferhat Erata, Timos Antonopoulos.
 It is licensed under the terms of the MIT license.